 Many place names have figured in the titles of Westerns.
 Certain places have a magic ring to them.
-States, of course, especially Texas but also Arizona, Nevada, Wyoming, in fact any state of the West has appeared at one time or another.
+States, of course, especially Texas but also Arizona, Nevada, Wyoming, in fact any state of the West has appeared as a title at one time or another.
 Towns, too.
 Wichita, Abilene, Dodge, Tombstone, naturally, but also Albuquerque, Fort Worth or Laredo.
 But none was more popular than Santa Fe.
 Put santa fe in the titles search box of IMDb, refine for the Western genre and you will get literally dozens of titles.
 The most famous were probably Warners’ 1940 Curtiz/Flynn movie Santa Fe Trail, followed by Columbia’s 1951 Randolph Scott oater Santa Fe.
 Of course Santa Fe is a charming town, and as the capital of New Mexico and finishing point of The Santa Fe Trail it exercised a fascination for decades over those interested in Westward expansion.

 Worth a look

 Scott’s Santa Fe was a Columbia effort and better than some of the Fox and Warners Westerns he had done.
 Not that it’s a great Western in the vein of John Ford, Anthony Mann or Sam Peckinpah.
 Like most Scott oaters, it’s an enjoyable B-Western with zip and pzazz.